MrFarhanKhan007/FNews/README.md

 ## Overview ℹ️

 FNews is a modern news app built using Jetpack Compose, a declarative UI toolkit for building native Android apps.
-It aims to provide users with a seamless experience in discovering and reading the latest news from around the world.
+It aims to provide users with a seamless experience in discovering and reading the latest news worldwide.

 ## Features ✨

-- **Latest News**: Stay updated with the most recent news articles fetched from the internet.
+- **Latest News**: Stay updated with the most recent news articles from the internet.
 - **Dynamic UI**: Enjoy a visually appealing and responsive user interface designed with Jetpack Compose.
 - **Image Loading**: Effortlessly view news article images loaded from the internet using Coil.
 - **API Integration**: Utilizes Retrofit for seamless integration with the News API.